-After 36 years of service, Trish will be retiring on Monday 29th September, with colleagues holding a 'clap-out' after her final shift.
+After 36 years of service, Trish will be retiring on Monday 29th September, and looking forward to some quality time with her family.

 Trish began her career with Saint Michael’s in 1989, joining the charity’s very first inpatient unit at the Convent of the Holy Child Jesus at Apley Grange.